VR-addicted/PINBALL-WIZARD-25-GAMEPAD/README.md

 You can ask me any question about this project.
 You are wellcome.
 Discord: vraddicted
 Meta: VR-addicted

+HINT, small manual: If the device goes to sleep, or you powered it off via menu, press the left front button to re-start the device.
+I write a manual, if some people are interested in the project.
+And press the bluetooth icon in the BT menu, to be ready to connect to a device.

 Stay stable, and the force will be with you.